Cuba in 10 days: the ultimate itinerary

 Touching down in Havana, we are buzzing and excited to sink our teeth into the city we’d read so much about.
 Lo and behold a 1950s Chevrolet Bel Air – slightly beat up but seriously impressive – greeted us on arrival.

-Eagerly jumping in, our authentic Cuban experience had started straight off the plane.
+Eagerly jumping in, our authentic Cuban experience started straight off the plane.
 As our driver began to leave the airport we both instinctively reached for the non-existent seat belts, which I have to admit took some getting used to.
 The option to jump in a safer more modern car is always there, but make sure you negotiate the price before you commit to the journey.

 Where to stay in Havana

-We booked our accommodation – a casa particular – in the heart of the old town and found it via Airbnb.
+We booked our accommodation – a casa in particular – in the heart of the old town and found it via Airbnb.
 A common accommodation option throughout the country, a casa particular is a privately owned house that rents out either rooms or the entire place to visitors.

-It had a bed and breakfast-type feel, with hosts offering meals, assisting with transport and giving local tips and tricks on what to see, eat and explore.
+It had a bed-and-breakfast-type feel, with hosts offering meals, assisting with transport and giving local tips and tricks on what to see, eat and explore.
 For this leg of our journey, we booked a casa which consisted of the entire place, rather than staying with a family.

-Alternatively there are loads of hotels to stay in but most are rather expensive and government-owned, which doesn’t really help the Cuban people.
+Alternatively, there are loads of hotels to stay in but most are rather expensive and government-owned, which doesn’t really help the Cuban people.
 We also found that hotels just kind of gave themselves their own star rating.
-Most claiming to be four star-plus, when in actual fact their fans don’t work and their light switches may electrocute you.
+Most claiming to be four-star-plus, when in actual fact their fans don’t work and their light switches may electrocute you.
 So do your research.